vim-autoformat/vim-autoformat/README.markdown

 * The default parameters for astyle have been slightly modified: it will wrap spaces around operators.
 * phpCB has been removed from the defaults, due to code-breaking behaviour.
 * XHTML default definition added
+### March 10 2013
+* When no formatter is installed or defined, vim will now auto-indent the file instead.
+This uses the indentfile for that specific filetype.